Separatism in the United Kingdom: Northern Ireland with Ireland

 Northern Ireland is part of the United Kingdom but has a substantial nationalist population who would prefer to be part of a united Ireland.
 In Northern Ireland, the term "nationalist" is used to refer to those who seek Irish reunion by constitutional means.
 A more militant strand of nationalism, traditionally associated with the Sinn Féin party, is generally described as "republican" and was regarded as somewhat distinct, although the modern-day party declares itself to be a constitutional party committed to exclusively peaceful and democratic means.
-The counterpart of nationalism is Unionism, which seeks to maintain the union with the United Kingdom, again by constitutional means.
+The opposite of Irish nationalism is Ulster unionism, which seeks to maintain the union with the United Kingdom, again by constitutional means.
 The more militant strand of Unionism is called Loyalism.

-Northern Ireland, like Scotland, voted to Remain in the EU Referendum.
+The majority of Northern Ireland, like Scotland, voted to Remain in the EU Referendum.
 A factor in this vote was the fear of a disruptive hard border between Northern Ireland and the Republic of Ireland, as well as fears that such a border might lead to the collapse of the Good Friday Agreement (Belfast Agreement).
 Unionist (and particularly Loyalist) discontent with the Northern Ireland Protocol (a protocol to the Brexit withdrawal agreement) and the consequent Irish Sea border it has entailed, has also threatened the stability of the Agreement.

+Sinn Féin have held the most seats in the Northern Ireland Assembly since the 2022 Northern Ireland Assembly election, and their leader, Michelle O'Neill, has co-lead the Northern Ireland Executive as its first minister.
+Since the 2024 general election, Sinn Féin have also held more Westminster constituencies than any other Northern Irish party.